rss21www/rss2021/_information/paperDiscussions.md

 discussion sessions.
 The most urtent next step is the setup of zoom meetings for all:

+## Starting your zoom meeting on July 14/15/16

+Once the zoom meeting for your paper discussion session is setup.
+You'll have to start it as host at 15:00 UTC on the day of your paper discussion session.
+For this you need the full zoom link -- you received this by email when we scheduled your meeting; or you can retrieve it by logging into zoom.us with the Email associated to the RSS zoom account.

 ## Zoom Meeting setup

 Your live paper discussion sessions on July 14, 15, and 16 will be